ReScience/ReScience-submission/article/article.md

 Further, these simplifications allow us to merge gating variables $s$ of all synapses of one type (AMPA, NMDA or GABA) into a single postsynaptic time-dependent conductance (see Table @tbl:syn-values).
 While multiple activations of the same synapse lead to linear summation of postsynaptic AMPA and GABA conductances in the original model, NMDA conductances saturate at high input rates.
-Such behavior is modeled using the short-term plasticity formalism suggested by [@Markram98].
+We model such behavior using the short-term plasticity formalism suggested by [@Markram98].
 In short, the amplitude of the postsynaptic current $PSC=A\cdot R\cdot u$ is proportional to the fraction of available synaptic efficacy $R$ and utilization of synaptic efficacy $u$.
 Spike-triggered synaptic activation leads to a reduction of the available synaptic efficacy
 (corresponding to short-term depression) together with an increase in the utilization of synaptic efficacy (corresponding